 In June 1911, Meeks was traveling in Wasatch County, Utah, with an ex-convict named Ab Murdock when Murdock was shot and killed by a deputy sheriff.
 Meeks fled north toward Wyoming, but his horse gave out in the Uinta Mountains.
 Walking north on a peg leg and carrying a heavy single-shot rifle, he encountered two sheepherders.
 One of them traded Meeks the museum’s Winchester for his single-shot.

 Meeks was committed to the Wyoming State Hospital for the Insane in Evanston, where he died just over a year later.
 The rifle was recovered by Joe Davenport, who served as a deputy sheriff in Moffat County, Colorado, and Sweetwater County, Wyoming, and as a police officer in Rock Springs, Wyoming.

 Currently on display at the County Museum, the carbine was donated in 1970 by Margaret Roe, the widow of Dr. T.H.
 Rowe, Mayor of Rock Springs from 1941 to 1945.
 Sweetwater County Historical Museum Director Dave Mead said the article - and many others devoted to Wyoming history - can be found on the WyoHistory.org website at

 The Sweetwater County Historical Museum is located at 3 E. Flaming Gorge Way in Green River.
-The museum is open Tuesday through Saturday from 9:00 AM to 5:00 PM, and admission is free.
+Hours are Tuesday through Saturday, 9:00 AM to 5:00 PM and admission is free.